bertvv/ansible-role-mariadb/README.md

 ## Testing

-This role is tested using [Ansible Molecule](https://molecule.readthedocs.io/).
-Tests are launched automatically on [Travis CI](https://travis-ci.org/bertvv/ansible-role-mariadb) after each commit and PR.

-This Molecule configuration will:
+This role can be tested using [Ansible Molecule](https://molecule.readthedocs.io/).
+The Molecule configuration will:

 - Run Yamllint and Ansible Lint
 - Create a Docker container named `db`